-When making mobile apps (native vs hybrid vs web) for your business it can be overwhelming to choose the best framework from the different types of options available.
-First, one of the crucial decisions while developing a mobile app for your business is choosing the right app development model eventually.
+When making mobile apps (native vs hybrid vs web) for your business, it can be overwhelming to choose the best framework from the different types of options available.
+First, one of the crucial decisions while developing a mobile app for your business is eventually choosing the right app development model.
 That’s the most important part of the whole process of app development services.

 Suddenly, there are also other important factors to consider.
 Outside of the framework of your app, there are things that impact the end results.
 For example, the time you have for marketing the mobile apps, development cost, and maintenance cost.
 If you have an in-house team of expert developers or if you should hire expert developers etc.

 This blog will give you a detailed understanding of the different types of mobile apps.
 And also the distinct development models and technology used so that you can make the right choice.

-There are 3 different types of mobile app development namely- native vs hybrid vs web app development.
+There are 3 different mobile app development types: native vs hybrid vs web app development.
 Specifically, the key difference between these three types of mobile apps is the platform or operating system for which they are developed.
-Consequently, the programming language used, and the technology used differs as well as the respective applications.
+Consequently, the programming language and the technology used differ as well as the respective applications.

 So, let’s start with a brief overview of the different types of mobile app development models.

 Native vs hybrid vs web: Overview of these 3 types of mobile apps

 1. Native app development